ishehadeh/howlite/writing/report/main.typ

 = Programming Language Concepts and Motivation

 _Programming Language_ is a broad term, generally, it's a text-based format for expression computation.
-Although most programs are written by software engineers, and most programming languages are designed with software engineers in mind, this by no means makes the a homogenous group.
+Although most programs are written by software engineers, and most programming languages are designed with software engineers in mind, this by no means makes them a homogenous group.
-After a program is written it's read by a machine (the compiler or interpret) and people - possible just the original author, or others they collaborate with.
+After a program is written it's read by a machine (the compiler or interpret) and people - possibly just the original author, or others they collaborate with.
 To satisfy both audiences it must be clear two ways: formally, so the machine can produce consistent and accurate results, and legible, the original author's intent should be clear.

 How we make a programming language clear depends entirely on what it's meant to accomplish, to demonstrate, consider _Hedy_, @hedy, and _Go_, @go-github.